juglab/n2v/README.md

 # Installation
 This implementation requires [Tensorflow](https://www.tensorflow.org/install/).
-We have tested Noise2Void using Python 3.9 and TensorFlow 2.7 and 2.10.
+We have tested Noise2Void using Python 3.9 and TensorFlow 2.7, 2.10 and 2.13.

+:warning: `n2v` is not compatible with TensorFlow 2.16 :warning:

 Note: If you want to use TensorFlow 1.15 you have to install N2V v0.2.1.
 N2V v0.3.* supports TensorFlow 2 only.